 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1Meet your tour manager at the airport, and transfer to your first hotel, in the Alabama state capital, Montgomery.
-Spend the night in the city where country legend Hank Williams lies at rest, and where a dedicated museum celebrates his short, spectacular career.
+Spend the night in the city where country legend Hank Williams was laid to rest, and where a special museum celebrates his short, spectacular career.
 Rest and relax after your journey, and enjoy your first evening in the South.